Ball Python General Reptile Care Guide

-Ball pythons are a terrestrial species of constricting snake native to regions of eastern, central, and western Africa.
-In the wild, they are most often found in semi-arid grasslands, sparse woodlands, fields, and near agricultural areas, sheltering in burrows, termite mounds, and hollow logs.
+Ball pythons (also known as royal pythons) are a terrestrial species of constricting snake native to regions of western and central Africa.
+They are most often found in semi-arid grasslands, forests, and near agricultural areas.
+Although frequently found in burrows, they are known to hunt in trees.

 - plug-in lamp dimmer

 - infrared thermometer

 - digital thermometer/hygrometer with a probe

 - reptile mister

 - plug-in outlet timer

 - soft-tipped feeding tweezers